ARTHON9611/VibraSense/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any new features, improvements, or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README according to your project's specific details and requirements.